AllayMC/AllayGradle/README.md

     // The default value is `null`.
     server = null

+    // Whether to generate the plugin descriptor (plugin.json).
+    // The default value is `true`.
+    generatePluginDescriptor = true

     // Configure the plugin descriptor (plugin.json).
-    plugin {
+    // This would be ignored if `generatePluginDescriptor` is set to `false`. plugin {
         entrance = "org.allaymc.gradle.sample.TestPlugin"
         // Or use the relative path if the project's group is set.